 Excellent locking capability keeps this kneeler bench sturdy and reliable.
-Two weather-resistant tool bags have wider pockets to accommodate more items.
-The bench padding is thicker, and its overall width makes for a comfortable time.
+Weather-resistant tool bags have wide pockets.
+Bench padding is thick.
+Easy to fold and carry.

 The plastic support between the seat and kneeling pads is weaker than expected.

 Ideal for the gardener who needs a sturdy frame, this model earns praise for its rugged steel construction and useful handles.
-We also love the bright powder-blue finish.
+Nice green and brown color scheme.
+Includes a cultivator/hoe combo tool.